Global Entry will soon be more useful for domestic travel

 This of course isn’t a main selling point of Global Entry, but it’s a nice perk that may come in clutch once Real ID regulations are enforced.
 You should read our post on everything to know about Global Entry to see all of its fantastic benefits, and to determine if it’s a good choice for you (Hint: If you travel internationally even once per year, it absolutely is).

-Cards that offer Global Entry for free
+Cards that offer Global Entry fee reimbursement

 Global Entry membership lasts five years, and costs $100 in application fees.
 But many credit cards offer an automatic statement credit that covers Global Entry application fees every four or five years to ensure that you’ll always get your membership for free.
 Here are our some of top picks: